alexfernandez/alexfernandez.github.io/index.md

 **Note to recruiters:**
 I am not looking for freelancer gigs right now.

-## Public Talks

-You can see my full
+You can also see my full
 [speaker profile](/permanent/speaker).
-I have spoken at a few more events over the years, but the talks have not always been recorded or published.

 ## Credits